-We’ve all heard of LEED certification, but a lesser-known set of green building guidelines is going strong in the Southeastern United States.
+We’ve all heard of LEED when it comes to green building certification, but a lesser-known set of guidelines is going strong in the Southeastern United States.
 The Earthcraft designation overlaps with Energy Star guidelines, and incorporates building practices optimized for the climate and environment of the Southeast.

 Keeping the lights off in unoccupied rooms is a sure-fire way to save money on your power bills.
 And now you can take the “forgetful human” element out of the equation.